mahmoud-lebda/django-custom-user-api/readme.md

-# Django Custom User API
+# Building an API for Custom User Models with Django

+Django is a Python framework that can be used for rapid web development.
+It has an API for user authentication, which is called django.contrib.auth and it's the default authentication system in Django.

+Django allows developers to create their own custom user model and use it instead of the default one.
+This provides a way to customize the models of users and their permissions, as well as associate other models with them.

-The Django’s built-in authentication system is great but to build a real-world project, the official [Django documentation](https://docs.djangoproject.com/en/4.1/topics/auth/customizing/) highly recommends using a custom user model instead.
-Commonly we want to store a few more data related to our User and authenticate using social media. it's recommended to always use a custom user model for all new Django projects even if you don't need to add any custom user fields in the beginning.
+The official [Django documentation](https://docs.djangoproject.com/en/4.1/topics/auth/customizing/) recommend building a custom user model rather than using the built in Django User model.
+Usually, we want to store additional information and authenticate using social media.

+it is advisable to use a custom user model from the beginning if you don't need any custom fields for user profiles in your project.

-this project is an example for build custom user model api
+in this project we Building an API for Custom User Models

 ## Features